-Graduated with first class honours with a dissertation on Ovid's Heroides II.
+Graduated with first class honours in Classics with a thesis on Ovid's Heroides II.
 Followed by a PGCE in Latin with Classics at King's College London.
-Florence has lived and taught in London, Florence and the Amalfi Coast.
-She spends most of her time researching the transmission of classical ideas in Renaissance Italy, with a particular interest in Gender, Tragedy and Latin memes.
+For 7+ years, Florence has lived and taught in London, Florence and the Amalfi Coast.
+She now spends most of her time researching the transmission of classical ideas in Renaissance Italy, with a particular interest in Gender, Art and Canonicity.

 Studied Italian and German at Durham University followed by an MA at the University of Nottingham, earning two research awards.
 For 5+ years she has organised boutique learning experiences abroad and has a passion for languages.
 She is a qualified CELTA teacher and has lived and studied in Siena, Florence and Seville.
 Zoe is also the founder of Made in the Med.